-You can view photos of Adalia’s successful VBAC over at Little Earthling Photography.
+You can view photos of Iris’s successful VBAC over at Little Earthling Photography.

 Many of you have wondered what Percy thought the first time he met Monty.
 Well, if a picture is worth a thousand words, then I give you this.